- What were these QAnon fans doing posing at Guantanamo Bay? 3 Years Ago

-Is Donald Trump likable?
-A majority of Americans seem to think the answer is no.
+Is President Donald Trump likable?
+A majority of Americans don’t seem to think so.

 People’s dislike of Donald Trump dates way back before the 2016 election and even The Apprentice era.
-Before this election, Trump was lampooned in pop culture for the better part of two decades, from The Simpsons to SNL to The Daily Show with John Stewart to the White House Correspondent’s Dinner.
-Whether it’s his hair, his penchant for excess, or his manner of speech, Trump was always an easy target.
+Before this election, Trump was lampooned in pop culture for the better part of two decades, from The Simpsons to SNL to The Daily Show with Jon Stewart to the White House Correspondent’s Dinner.
+Whether it’s his hair, his penchant for excess, or his manner of speech, Trump has always been an easy target.

 A Yahoo Answers thread from 2011 struggles to answer the question, “Why does everyone hate Donald Trump?”
 The answer voted best out of over 90 replies suggests that the key reason why hasn’t much changed for those who oppose the businessman’s style.

-“He is comical, but he also represents the worst of this country,” wrote Yahoo user yellow.45 in 2011.
+“He is comical, but he also represents the worst of this country,” wrote Yahoo user yellow.45.

-Fast forward to 2016.
-No other presidential candidate in the election, including Clinton, has received more earned media than Trump.
-His remarks on the campaign trail have alienated women, Hispanics, Muslims, African-Americans, and fellow Republicans.
+Fast forward to 2017.
+No other candidate in the 2016 election, including Democratic nominee Hillary Clinton, received more earned media than Trump.
+His remarks on the campaign trail alienated women, Hispanics, Muslims, African-Americans, and fellow Republicans.
 Trump’s infamous tendency to stretch the truth broke records at fact-checking organizations Politifact, the Washington Post‘s Fact Checker, and Factcheck.org.